jmcvetta/rapportive/README.md

-# rapportive: Golang client for Rapportive API
+# Golang client for Rapportive API

 Package `rapportive` is a [Go][] client library for interacting with [Rapportive][]'s undocumented API.